 If any addict / alcoholic that has gone for the implant or is wanting / thinking about going for the implant or if anyone just wants to know more about the Naltrexone, I am the person to call.

-I am available 24/7 on my phone and I make the bookings for the implants.
-I give you all the information you need to know about the implant and what feelings you will experience after having the implant.
-I am even available to help take people for the implant to help their loved ones out especially with the heroin addicts.
+I am available 24/7 on my phone and will give you all the information you need to know about the implant and what feelings you will experience after having the implant.

 I would like to add something that is spoken about a lot: